 More recently, the Chinese government used lots of infrastructure spending to hedge against slower economic growth in China.

 China has ambitious plans for the future.
 They aim to bring the nation’s infrastructure up to the level of a high-income country while using efficient transport to connect regions.

-However, not just China but the entire global economy will weaken in 2016 and beyond.
-China needs to complete its infrastructure projects ahead of their scheduled time to spur growth.
+However, not just China but the entire global economy will weaken later down the road.
+China must complete its infrastructure projects ahead of their scheduled time to spur growth.

 “We Need to Invest in Infrastructure Faster”

 Economists predict China will report growth below the 7% mark in the foreseeable future.
 This would be the lowest consistent rate in decades.

 According to a top state adviser, there are two ways to quickly stabilize China’s economic growth.
 First, investment in China infrastructure must happen at a quicker pace.
 Second, China’s central bank should lower the cost of financing for companies.